-- 📭 (disabled) The cluster remains in its current state. - (enabled) Jobs are run and compute nodes are provisioned to handle the jobs: - Min Spins up the minimum number of nodes required to complete all jobs in the queue.
+- (disabled) The cluster remains in its current state.
+Nodes stay in the current (persistent) state that they are in until bursting is turned on. - (enabled) Jobs are run and compute nodes are provisioned to handle the jobs: - Min Spins up the minimum number of nodes required to complete all jobs in the queue.
 This is ideal for budgeting and controlling cloud costs. - Max Spins up enough nodes (as set from the jobs' node count) to complete all the jobs in the queue immediately.
-This gets results as fast as possible.

-• All - Spins up all available nodes at one time and automatically shuts down all nodes upon job completion.
+This gets results as fast as possible. - All Spins up all available nodes at one time and automatically shuts down all nodes upon job completion.